dzcgaara/OVO-Open-Vocabulary-Occupancy/README.md

 # Open-Vocabulary Occupancy

-This repo is the official implementation of: [OVO: Open-Vocabulary Occupancy](https://arxiv.org/abs/2305.16133)
+This repo is the official implementation of [OVO: Open-Vocabulary Occupancy](https://arxiv.org/abs/2305.16133)

 > OVO: Open-Vocabulary Occupancy
 >